-For such a small chain, Montgomery Bank’s CD rates do not stack up very impressively against its competitors such as Ally Bank and Marcus by Goldman Sachs.
+For such a small chain, Montgomery Bank’s Special CD rates stack up decent against its competitors such as Ally Bank and Marcus by Goldman Sachs.
 However, it’s best to take into account that Montgomery Bank only operates in one state, and as such, its client count and total assets are far lower than at those nationwide competitors.
 Plus, Montgomery does have Chase beat by no small margin.

 There aren’t any Montgomery Bank branches beyond eastern Missouri, so its entire business operation is defined by its small and exceedingly local presence.
 All that said, here’s how Montgomery Bank measures up to Ally and Marcus by Goldman Sachs, two online banks, and Chase, a national bank with particularly low rates: